 If you've been to a lot of weddings, you'll probably feel like you've heard every reading in existence.
 After all, there are only so many different ones, and people often play it safe.
-I thought I'd gone classy and original for my wedding readings...but since then I have photographed two weddings which also used Sonnet 116.
+I thought I'd gone classy and original for my wedding readings...but since then I have photographed loads of weddings which also used Sonnet 116.
 I was like...

 Regardless, I still love that reading.
 (And I would always recommend it!)